codr7/forthy2/README.md

 (1 2 3 (4 5))
 ```

-`push` and `pop` only really makes sense on non-primary stacks, as values are automatically pushed on the primary, including results from method calls like `pop`.
+`push` and `pop` only makes sense on non-primary stacks, as values are automatically pushed on the primary, including results from method calls like `pop`.

 ```
   (1 3 5) .push 7

-(1 3 5 7)
-  copy len

 (1 3 5 7) 4
   drop pop